Matrix Completion with Nonconvex Regularization: Spectral Operators and Scalable Algorithms: Spectral Thresholding Operators

 where the $\sigma_i$'s are the singular values of $Z$. \end{proposition} We note that the above expression is true for any value of $1+\phi_P>0$.
 For the MC+ penalty function, expression~\eqref{df_explicit} holds for $\gamma > 1$.
 As soon as $\gamma \leq 1$, the above method of deriving \emph{df} does not apply due to the discontinuity in the map $ Z \mapsto S_{\lambda, \gamma}(Z)$.
 Values of $\gamma$ close to one (but larger), however, give an expression for the \emph{df} near the hard-thresholding spectral operator, which corresponds to $\gamma = 1$.

 To understand the behavior of the \emph{df} as a function of $(\lambda, \gamma)$, let us consider the null model with $\mu = 0$ and the MC+ penalty function.
 In this case, for a fixed $\lambda$ (see Figure~\ref{fig-df-1} with a fixed $\lambda>0$), the \emph{df} is seen to increase with smaller $\gamma$ values: the soft-thresholding function shrinks the large coefficients and sets all coefficients smaller than $\lambda$ to be zero; the more aggressive (closer to the hard thresholding operator) shrinkage operators ($s_{\lambda, \gamma}(\sigma)$) shrink less for larger values of $\sigma$ and set all coefficients smaller than $\lambda$ to zero.
 Thus, intuitively, the more aggressive thresholding operators should have larger \emph{df} since they do more ``fitting'' --- this is indeed observed in Figure~\ref{fig-df-1}. \cite{MazumderEtal2011} studied the \emph{df} of the univariate thresholding operators in the linear regression problem, and observed a similar pattern in the behavior of the \emph{df} across $(\lambda, \gamma)$ values.
 For the linear regression problem, \cite{MazumderEtal2011} argued that it is desirable to choose a parametrization for $(\lambda, \gamma)$ such that for a fixed $\lambda$, as one moves across $\gamma$, the \emph{df} should be the same.
 We follow the same strategy for the spectral regularization problem considered herein --- we reparametrize a two-dimensional grid of $(\lambda, \gamma)$ values to a two-dimensional grid of $(\widetilde{\lambda},\widetilde{\gamma})$ values, such that the \emph{df} remain calibrated in the sense described above --- this is illustrated in Figure~\ref{fig-df-1} (see the horizontal dashed lines corresponding to the constant \emph{df} values, after calibration).
 Figure~\ref{fig-df-2} shows the lattice of $(\widetilde{\lambda},\widetilde{\gamma})$ after calibration.
+The values of $(\tilde{\lambda},\tilde{\gamma})$ on each curve induce the same \emph{df}.
+As $\tilde{\gamma}$ moves down (the penalty becomes more ``nonconvex"), the corresponding $\tilde{\lambda}$ (the shrinkage) has to increase to maintain the same \emph{df}.